ajgruber/Gruber-Sciencelab-Website/content/privacy.md

   image: ""
 ---

-Further, you agree to the [Netlify privacy policy](https://www.netlify.com/privacy/).
+In case you want to send us a message via our contact form the provided information (e.g. your name, email address, the message) is sent to our Netlify account and forwarded to our email account.
+Also, given our website is hosted on Netlify you agree to the [Netlify privacy policy](https://www.netlify.com/privacy/).